t3lesph0re/deepwoodssec.github.io/pages/home.md

   enabled: true
   align: center
   image: false
-  heading: Get Started Today
+  heading: Get in Touch with Us
-  sub_heading: "Save time and money using this premium Jekyll theme."
+  sub_heading: "Have questions or need a custom security solution?
+We're here to help.
+Reach out and let’s secure your future together."
   features:
     enabled: false
     list: